meredoschi/gradcert/doc/postgres_setup.md

 Navigate with your web browser to http://localhost:3000.

-The "Welcome aboard" page should appear.
+The login prompt should appear.

 ---